wyatt-feng/sustech-ug-thesis-typst/README.md

-The templates in both languages are crafted based on the [official template](https://tao.sustech.edu.cn/studentService/graduation_project.html), but discrepancies exist between this template and the formal guideline, and this template hasn't been test out, because I haven't graduated yet.
-**Use at your own risk.** If you come across a problem, please raise an issue or consider fixing it and raising a pull request.
+The templates in both languages are crafted based on the [official template](https://tao.sustech.edu.cn/studentService/graduation_project.html), but discrepancies exist between this template and the formal guideline.
+(I myself used this template in my ug thesis and there weren't any problems for me though.)
+If you come across a problem, please raise an issue or consider fixing it and raising a pull request.

 - Install the latest version of [Typst](https://github.com/typst/typst).
 It's way easier and faster than Latex!
 - Download and extract the entire project